rootlyhq/terraform-provider-rootly/docs/resources/workflow_task_create_jira_issue.md

 - `reporter_user_email` (String) The reporter user's email.
 - `status` (Map of String) The status id and display name.
 - `task_type` (String)
+- `update_payload` (String) Update payload.
+Can contain liquid markup and need to be valid JSON.